Tourist or Fiancee’ Or Spouse Visa. Which is Better?

 Let’s break this down and answer the questions one by one

-Having a job in the Philippine is not much of an “anchor factor”, since nay job she gets in the USA will probably pay more than what she’s earning in the Philippines.
+Having a job in the Philippine is not much of an “anchor factor”.
+Any job she gets in the USA will probably pay more than what she’s earning in the Philippines.

-Having a four-year college degree only males her more employable in the USA.
+Having a four-year college degree only makes her more employable in the USA.

-And if the State Department or the USCIS find out about the boyfriend who sent in this question, her chances of a tourist visa are virtually zero.
+And if the State Department or the USCIS finds out about the boyfriend her chances of a tourist visa are virtually zero.

-Once she has married, she can legally apply for a Change Of Status to become a Permanent Resident because she is now married to a US citizen, skipping the whole Finance’ visa or Spousal visa, skipping the whole application and vetting process already in place to qualify fiancees or foreign-citizen wives.
+Once she has married, she can legally apply for a Change Of Status to become a Permanent Resident.
+Since she is now married to a US citizen, the couple can skip the whole application and vetting process.

-And don’t kid yourself about the government being able to find out … part of the Tourist visa application process is to disclose all your social media accounts and give the D=State Department your passwords, so they can “read your mail” as much as they wish to.
+And don’t kid yourself about the government being able to find out … part of the Tourist visa application process is to disclose all your social media accounts so they can “read your mail” as much as they wish to.

-So for any couple, especially one who already has intentions of marrih=ge, the B2 Visitor (Tourist) Visa is the wrong choice.
+So for any couple, especially one who already has intentions of marriage, the B2 Visitor (Tourist) Visa is the wrong choice.